 'While there are practical and cultural issues to address, we are seeing more organisations recognising the need to modernise their practices to attract the diverse talent they need to remain competitive.'

 'It's very much a chicken and egg situation where more women are needed in the workforce to encourage women into the workforce,' says Elizabeth Donnelly, CEO of the Women's Engineering Society (WES).
 'There’s the stereotype that engineering is hard and dirty and not for women.
-We aim to explain that engineering is more about problem solving, teamwork, collaboration and creativity.
-We also convey that there are many engineering jobs that can be done in an office and showcase female engineering role models.'
+We aim to explain that engineering is more about problem solving, teamwork, collaboration and creativity.'

 Filling the creative gap